Python Split Method

 What is a string and how to declare it?

-A string is a sequence of characters.
-A character can be a number, symbol, alphabet, etc. In python, a string is treated as an object.
-Strings can be declared either with single quotes (' ') or double quotes (" ").
-Here is the syntax for declaring a string.
+A string is a sequence of characters, which can include numbers, symbols, alphabets, and more.
+In Python, strings are treated as objects, and they can be declared using either single quotes (' ') or double quotes (" ").
+Here is the syntax for declaring a string:

 StringName = 'String value'